Lynda Carter, Sharon Osbourne, more tweet support for embattled CBS chief Les Moonves

 Some of Moonves’ executive staff, such as former CBS Sports publicist LeslieAnne Wade, are likewise in the mix:

-Angelica McDaniel, executive vp of daytime programs and syndicated program development at CBS, also weighed in:
+Angelica McDaniel, executive vice president of daytime programs and syndicated program development at CBS, also weighed in:

 Also Friday, CBS sales chief Jo Ann Ross tweeted this: